The Rochester Curriculum

 Students at Rochester are encouraged to explore a variety of disciplines during their freshman year.
 As students progress at Rochester, they choose a major, with at least 10 semester courses, in either the humanities, social sciences, or natural sciences (including mathematics and engineering).
 In addition, students choose a cluster of three related courses in each of the other two main divisions of the liberal arts named above.
 Students with a major in an accredited program in engineering or in optics only need to select one cluster.

 More than 250 authorized clusters exist from which students may choose.
 Virtually every department and program in the College offers numerous clusters that meet the spirit of the Rochester Curriculum.
-Complete descriptions can be found on the web at www.rochester.edu/college/CCAS/clusters/.
+Complete descriptions can be found on our clusters page.
 Examples from the humanities include Ethics and Values; Media, Culture and Communication; Sustainability and the Humanities.
 From the social sciences division, examples include Anthropology of Globalization; African-American Politics; Theoretical Economics.
 In the natural sciences division, examples include Life through Time, Music Cognition, The Nature of the Universe.

 The opportunity exists for students to propose exceptions to already existing clusters, and—with the support of two faculty sponsors—students may also propose individualized interdepartmental divisional clusters.
 Final approval rests with the Curriculum Committee.

 The Rochester Curriculum is simple, flexible, and reflects the true hallmarks of university life and learning—curiosity, competence, and community.